Foundations of Psychology and Sociology for Health Professionals

 Health professionals are faced with the task of dealing with health related medical issues and also with the psychological and sociological impact of ill health.
 This course is multidisciplinary comprising elements of psychology and sociology relevant to the practice of allied health professionals.
 It initially covers core areas of the disciplines of psychology that impact on the physical and mental health of the population.
 The course then covers the relationship between psychological factors and health with a focus on pain, anxiety, stress and depression.
 Students will also develop their understanding of the psychological and sociological factors that impact on health and health care.
 This course will be delivered using a combination of on campus face-to-face lectures and student self-directed learning modules.
 The face-to-face lectures will cover specific content areas during the early, middle and end of the course.
 The majority of content will be in the form of textbook and online materials.

 This course is primarily designed for students enrolled in the Faculty of Health degree programs only.
+Students who have completed PSYC2505 prior to 2012 cannot count PSYC1030 and PSYC2505 towards their degree.
+From 2012 onwards students are permitted to take both PSYC1030 and PSYC2505.

 NOTE: Students who have placements and therefore may not be able to attend the exam during the formal exam period will need to discuss their individual situation with the co-ordinator as early as possible to the commencement of the course.